 Some cities I love instantly.
-With just a few people in sight from the airport to our hotel, I realized that Chiang Mai is one of them.
+With just a few people in sight from the airport to our hotel, I realized that Chiang Mai was one of them.

 The city really knows how to entertain people.
 Small restaurants and food stalls fork over a wide array of delicacies to leave even a seasoned gourmet spoilt for choice.
 I drank a bowl of Tom Yum Kung soup to get energy for the next day's sightseeing.
 With a full belly, I contentedly retired into my room and fell fast asleep.

 The major religion of Luang Prabang is Buddhism.
 The Laotian people are devout in their religion.
 Most boys will at one time become a monk, at least for several weeks.
-They also accumulate merits through alms giving.
-Temples have been considered as schools for a long time in Laos.
+They also accumulate merits through almsgiving.
+Temples have been considered schools for a long time in Laos.

-Interesting enough, you could easily tell who is a local and who is a tourist.
+Interestingly enough, you could easily tell who is a local and who is a tourist.
 The locals give out bit by bit to the monks so that everyone has a fair share.
-While tourists often give out too much once and soon find that there are little for others.
+While tourists often give out too much once and soon find that there is little for others.

-The sunset views in Luang Prabang are really stunning, no matter seen from the Mount Phousi or on the bank of Mekong River.
-For shutter bugs, you can climb to the top of mountain Phousi for a wide shot of the whole city, or find a good spot on the bank of Mekong River to shoot the reflection of sunset on the water or the gliding boats.
+The sunset views in Luang Prabang are really stunning, no matter seen from Mount Phousi or on the bank of the Mekong River.
+For shutterbugs, you can climb to the top of mountain Phousi for a wide shot of the whole city, or find a good spot on the bank of the Mekong River to shoot the reflection of the sunset on the water or the gliding boats.
 My feeling is that if you managed to visit them on a good day then you might find every shot is just as amazing as a postcard.

 7 days are too short to get enough of the two countries.
 I am already looking forward to my next trip to dig a bit deeper into the three cities and perhaps to head out to other cities that I haven't covered in this trip.
 If my experience has ignited your wanderlust, go and see with your own eyes!

 1-to-1 Service | Reply within 24hrs | Expert's Advice